-BI analytics tool selection and evaluation criteria
+BI tools selection steps and evaluation criteria

-Although industry analyst product reviews can be a good source of introductory research, particularly if you aren't familiar with the overall market, these reviews are often oriented toward selecting the product with the most features.
-Your organization should instead select the BI analytics tool that's the best fit for its use cases, meets its budget and can be implemented given its resources and skills.
+Although industry analyst product reviews can be a good source of introductory research, particularly for those not familiar with the overall market, these reviews are often oriented toward selecting the product with the most features.
+Organizations should instead prioritize requirements and select the business intelligence tool that's the best fit for its use cases -- more on that below -- that meets its budget, and that can be implemented given its resources and skills.

 - Must-haves.This classification should be unambiguous.
-In other words, if the product doesn't have this particular feature, it's eliminated from further consideration.
+In other words, if the product doesn't have this particular feature and meet specific requirements, it should be eliminated from further consideration.

-- Nice-to-haves.Although nice-to-have features aren't required, they're often the differentiators in selecting a product.
+- Nice-to-haves.Although nice-to-have features aren't required, they're often the differentiators when selecting a product.

-- Will-not-use.Many BI analytics products have a laundry list of features that your company may never use.
-In that case, don't waste time examining those aspects of products during the evaluation process.
+- Will not use.Many business intelligence products have a laundry list of features that a company may never use.
+In that case, don't waste time examining those aspects of the products during the evaluation process.

-Caveat: Although a product may have the features that meet your criteria, there may be special considerations for how you obtain those features.
+One caveat: Although a product may have the features that meet certain criteria, there may be special considerations for how you obtain those features.

-- A specific product edition, such as an enterprise versus a basic edition.
+- a specific product edition, such as an enterprise versus a basic edition.

 Overall BI features: The must-haves